callstack/linaria/docs/API.md

 // flower === flower__9o5awv –> with babel plugin
 ```

-All rules inside the template literal are scoped to the class name, including media queries and animations.
-For example, we can declare CSS animation like so:
+All rules inside the template literal are scoped to the class name, including
+media queries and animations.
+For example, we can declare a CSS keyframe
+animation like so:

 ```js
 import { css } from 'linaria';